-The Family Violence Committee comprises Justice Ryan (Chair), Justice Collier, Justice Stevenson, Judge Brown, Judge Hughes, Judge Altobelli, Angela Filippello (Principal Registrar, Family Court), Di Loiszczyk (family consultant) and Kristen Murray (Senior Research Advisor to the Chief Justice).
-The Committee held two meetings by videoconference during 2012–13.
+During 2013–14, members of the Family Violence Committee were Justice Ryan (Chair), Justice Collier (during 2013), Justice Stevenson, Justice Hannam (during 2014), Judge Brown, Judge Hughes, Judge Altobelli, Angela Filippello (Principal Registrar, Family Court of Australia), Di Loiszczyk (family consultant) and Kristen Murray (Senior Research Adviser to Chief Justice Bryant).
+The Committee met in person and held two meetings via video conference during 2013–14.

 Ad hoc committees

-The courts’ Information Committee was established by Chief Justice Bryant, Chief Judge Pascoe and the Chief Executive Officer of the Family Court/Acting Chief Executive Officer of the Federal Circuit Court in 2012 to:
+The Courts Information Committee was established by Chief Justice Bryant, Chief Judge Pascoe and the Chief Executive Officer of the Family Court and Federal Circuit Court in 2012 to:

 - identify and describe the agreed statistical and management information needs of the Family Court and the Federal Circuit Court at all levels